Enforcement tools and support options

 Noise abatement notices

-A noise abatement notice requires the abatement of noise nuisance or prohibits or restricts its occurrence or recurrence.
-They can also require a person to carry out works, and/or take other steps to stop the noise nuisance, for example seizing the noise making equipment.
+A noise abatement notice requires the abatement of a statutory noise nuisance or prohibits or restricts its occurrence or recurrence.

 Penalty notices for disorder